NVIDIA/NeMo/docs/source/multimodal/mllm/video_neva.rst

 Model Introduction
 ------------------

 Video NeVa adds support for video modality in NeVa by representing video as multiple image frames.

+There is only a minor change done to :class:`~nemo.collections.multimodal.models.multimodal_llm.neva.neva_model.MegatronNevaModel` class in order to support pretraining on video input data.

+Representing video input as a series of images is done in :class:`~nemo.collections.multimodal.data.neva.TarOrFolderVideoLoader` class, using Decord which provides convenient video slicing methods.

 Video Neva Configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^